1919 United States anarchist bombings: June bombings

 Palmer, who had already been the recipient of a mail bomb in April, was again attacked in the new wave of violence.
 None of the targeted men were killed, but one bomb took the life of New York City night watchman William Boehner and the bomb intended for Attorney General Palmer's home prematurely exploded and killed the bomb-setter Carlo Valdinoci, who was a former editor of the Galleanist publication Cronaca Sovversiva and close associate of Galleani.
 Though not seriously injured, Palmer and his family were shaken by the blast and the house itself was largely demolished.
 Two near-casualties of the same bomb were Assistant Secretary of the Navy Franklin Delano Roosevelt and his wife Eleanor, then living across the street from Palmer.
 They had passed the house just minutes before the explosion and their residence was close enough that one of the bomber's body parts landed on their doorstep.

 Each of the bombs was delivered with several copies of a pink flyer, titled "Plain Words", that read as such:

 War, Class war, and you were the first to wage it under the cover of the powerful institutions you call order, in the darkness of your laws.
 There will have to be bloodshed; we will not dodge; there will have to be murder: we will kill, because it is necessary; there will have to be destruction; we will destroy to rid the world of your tyrannical institutions.

 The flyer was later traced to a print shop operated by two anarchists, typesetter Andrea Salsedo and compositor Roberto Elia, who were both Galleanists according to the later memoirs of other members.
-Salsedo committed suicide and Elia refused an offer to cancel deportation proceedings if he would testify about his role in the Galleanist organization.
+Salsedo died under suspicious circumstances (either by suicide or defenestration depending on the source) was and Elia refused an offer to cancel deportation proceedings if he would testify about his role in the Galleanist organization.
 Unable to secure enough evidence for criminal trials, authorities continued to use the Anarchist Exclusion Act and related statutes to deport known Galleanists.